InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 The Bloomberg Terminal Connect integration provides:
 * Bi-directional data sharing between a Launchpad group and Finsemble
 * Bi-directional data sharing between a worksheet and Finsemble
-* The ability for Finsemble to trigger a function in a Bloomberg Panel
+* The ability for Finsemble to trigger a command in a Bloomberg Panel

 By using this integration with Finsemble, you can provide these capabilities to your applications.
 Your Finsembilized components can drive context in the Bloomberg Terminal or react to context changes received from it.